 - Take a horseback to La Pintada, an indigenous community.
 This village depends on agriculture and selling cornhusks dolls to tourists for income.

 - Experience the Maya culture at the Copan Archaeological Park.
 General entrance is $15 and an extra $15 if you want to see the tunnels under the ruins.
 At the park, take a nature walk at the Sendero Trail.
+There are many other places in the Central America, but you can see Guachimontones pyramids outside of Guadalajara .

 - If Archaeology is not your thing, visit the Macaw Mountain Bird Park & Reserve.
 A bird sanctuary, where you can see Honduras native birds and plants diversity.